Common Gap Semester Questions

 What does a typical service day look like?

 Service days can often be long and challenging.
 The specific service projects that each group works on during a program depends on the immediate needs of the communities.
-Possibilities include: teaching English to local schoolchildren; construction improvements to community buildings or schools; working with animals such as elephants or sea turtles; and environmental education and village clean-up.
+Possibilities include: teaching English to local schoolchildren; shadowing doctors in a clinic; building solar panels or water filters, construction improvements to community buildings or schools; working with animals such as elephants, rhinos, or sea turtles; or environmental education and coastal clean-up.
 Typically groups will do most of their service work in the morning and have their afternoons available for other activities, community exploration and any additional project work that needs to be completed.

 What are the accommodations like on an ARCC program?

 On most ARCC programs you spend the majority of your nights sleeping in small hotels, village lodges, hostels or in bungalows.
 During some service project segments, you might be in sleeping bags “slumber party style” on the floor of a guesthouse or the village community center.
-Some of our programs have “group stays” where groups of 2-3 students stay with local families for one to three nights.
-Several ARCC semesters spend their nights sleeping in tents in established campgrounds with toilets and showers.
-The quality of the lodging varies by program and by activity and, while it won’t always be fancy, it will always be clean and safe.
+All of our Gap Semesters have two to four homestays where 2-3 students stay with local families for three to five nights.
+Some ARCC semesters spend their nights sleeping in tents in established campgrounds with toilets and showers.
+The quality of the lodging varies by program and by activity and, while it won’t usually be fancy, it will always be clean and safe.

 What will transportation be like on my program?

 ARCC itineraries are carefully selected so that an absolute minimum of time is spent traveling.
 That said, many programs travel to multiple locations and transportation to/from each desitination is part of the experience.
 We travel by bus, van, trains, planes, ferries and occasionally a smaller vehicle or boat to get to a more remote location.
 All transportation is delivered by trusted in-country partners using professional, vetted transportation services.
-In the United States, our Trip Leaders are trained specifically to drive the students in a 15-passenger van.
+In the United States for orientation, our Gap Instructors are trained specifically to drive the students in a 15-passenger van.

 What if I am a vegetarian or have dietary restrictions?